How Much Should Contractor Software Cost?

 Before signing up for any contractor software, calculate the total monthly cost for your specific situation:

 Base subscription plus per-user fees for everyone on your team, plus the processing rate times your average monthly card payments, plus any add-ons you will actually need.
 Then check whether the price increases annually and whether there is an early termination clause.
+We dig deeper into one specific version of this trap in our breakdown of "free" contractor apps — the math is the same, the wrapping is just different.

 Frequently Asked Questions